dobsondev/xmas-xchange/README.md

 6. AWS Region of S3 Bucket
 7. S3 Bucket Name

+To get your AWS credentials, you'll need to create an IAM user and access keys in the AWS console:

+1. Go to IAM Service:
+  - Log into AWS Console
+  - Search for "IAM" or go to https://console.aws.amazon.com/iam/
+2. Create IAM User:
+  - Click "Users" in left sidebar
+  - Click "Create user"
+  - Enter a username
+  - Click "Next"
+3. Set Permissions:
+  - Choose "Attach policies directly"
+  - Select the AWS services your app needs (either S3Full or only access to the bucket you want to use)
+  - Click "Next" then "Create user"
+4. Create Access Keys:
+  - Click on your new user
+  - Go to "Security credentials" tab
+  - Click "Create access key"
+  - Choose "Application running outside AWS"
+  - Click "Next" then "Create access key"
+5. Copy Credentials:
+  - Copy the Access key ID (this is your `AWS_ACCESS_KEY_ID`)
+  - Copy the Secret access key (this is your `AWS_SECRET_ACCESS_KEY`)
+  - Store them securely in your password vault - you can't view the secret key again

 ### `./json/data.json`

 This file needs to contain all the required information of the participants in the gift exchange.
 This should include their names, their mobile phone numbers (in the format of `+1##########`) and any constraints (people they cannot match with for the gift exchange).
 See `./json/data.example.json` for an example of this should be formatted.